MaxMason42/DDMIF_Final_Project/README.md

 # Trading with the Momentum Transformer
 ## About
 This code is from the paper [Trading with the Momentum Transformer: An Intelligent and Interpretable Architecture](https://arxiv.org/pdf/2112.08534.pdf) and the paper [Slow Momentum with Fast Reversion: A Trading Strategy Using Deep Learning and Changepoint Detection](https://arxiv.org/pdf/2105.13727.pdf).
+They used to pull data futures data from Quandl but this has now been depricated.
+You can no longer get CME futures data for free on either Nasdaq Data Link or WRDS.

 ## Using the code
 1. Create a WRDS account.